Vyral/base-template/_posts/2018-06-25-all-real-estate-agents-are-the-same-right.md

 {% include youtube.html %}

-I have been asked many questions over the years all pertaining to the same theme, which is “Aren't all real estate agents the same?”
+Over the years, I've been asked several variations of the same question.
+That question is: "Aren't all agents the same?"
 You put a sign in the yard, post the property on the MLS, and wait for someone to sell the property, right?

 Not exactly.